grafana/plugin-tools/docusaurus/docs/introduction/data-frames.md

 ## Data transformations

-We have seen how field configs contain type information, and they also have another role.
-Data frame fields enable _data transformations_ within Grafana.
+We have seen how field configs contain type information; additionally, data frame fields enable _data transformations_ within Grafana.

 A data transformation is any function that accepts a data frame as input, and returns another data frame as output.
 By using data frames in your plugin, you get a range of transformations for free.